- This event has passed.

-When Sally Potter isn’t directing the Mid-Winter Singing Festival, the annual Holiday Sing, monthly Community Sings, or singing with Sistrum, The Greater Lansing’s Women’s Chorus, she is teaching Personal Finance to 150 seniors at Waverly High School, Lansing.
+When Sally Potter isn’t directing the Mid-Winter Singing Festival, the annual Holiday Sing, monthly Community Sings, or singing special music at The Mayflower Church, she is managing the newly revived ELFCO, now the Eastside Lansing Food Co-Op in Lansing.

 Sally’s grandmother, Lillian Paulson Potter was an opera singer, and later, a church choir director, producing countless community events over a fifty-year span.
-Her uncle, Brian Shanley, played Dixieland jazz clarinet with Bob Scoby in Chicago in the 50’s.
+Her uncle, Brian Shanley, played jazz clarinet with Bob Scoby’s band in Chicago in the 50’s.
 Yet it was when her brother Tom taught her Old-Time tunes on his back-up banjo that Sally settled into the folk music world.

 By day, luthier Doug Berch makes mountain dulcimers in Haslett, Michigan.